sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-navigation-1/README.md

 * The absolute path to this location is `/home/some-user/projects/wineflix`.
 * The relative path to this location is `.`

-Without moving from the `wineflix` directory:
+Without moving from the `wineflix` directory, you can describe paths to other directories:

 * The absolute path to the `pages` directory is `/home/some-user/projects/wineflix/pages`
 * The relative path to the `pages` directory from the `wineflix` directory is `./pages`

-You can describe directories above your current directory with `..`:
+Directories above you are written with `..`:

 * The absolute path to the `pictures` directory is `/home/some-user/pictures`
 * The relative path to the `pages` directory from the `wineflix` directory is `../../pictures`